 Errors in Reporting and Imputation of Government Benefits and Their Implications

-We document the extent, nature, and consequences of survey errors in cash welfare and SNAP receipt in three major U.S. household surveys.
-We find high rates of misreporting, particularly failure to report receipt.
-The surveys inaccurately capture patterns of multiple program participation, even though there is little evidence of program confusion.
-Error rates are higher among imputed observations, which account for a large share of false positive errors.
-Many household characteristics have significant effects on both false positives and false negative errors.
-Error rates sharply differ by race, ethnicity, income and other household characteristics.
-The errors greatly affect models of program receipt and estimated effects of income and race are noticeably biased.
-We examine error due to item non-response and imputation, as well as whether imputation improves estimates.
-Item non-respondents have higher receipt rates than the population conditional on covariates.
+We document the extent, nature, and consequences of survey errors for receipt of cash welfare and SNAP in three major U.S. household surveys linked to administrative program records.
+Our results confirm high rates of misreporting of program receipt, particularly failure to report receipt.
+The surveys inaccurately capture patterns of participation in multiple programs, even though there is little evidence of program confusion.
+Error rates are higher among imputed observations, which also account for a large share of false positive errors.
+Many household characteristics have significant effects on errors in reporting receipt, both false positives and false negatives.
+We find large differences in survey errors by race, ethnicity, income and other household characteristics.
+We provide evidence on the consequences of these errors for models of program receipt.
+Estimated effects of income and race are noticeably biased.
+We then examine error due to item non-response and imputation, as well as whether imputation improves estimates.
+Item non-respondents have higher receipt rates than the population, even conditional on many covariates.
 The assumptions for consistent estimates in multivariate models fail both when excluding item non-respondents and when using the imputed values.
-In binary choice models of program receipt, linked data estimates favor excluding item non- respondents rather than using imputed values.
-Biases are well predicted by the error patterns we document, helping researchers make informed decisions on whether to use imputed values.
+In binary choice models of program receipt, estimates from the linked data favor excluding item non-respondents rather than using their imputed values.
+The biases in each case are well predicted by the error patterns we document, so such analyses can help researchers make more informed decisions on the use of imputed values.

 Suggested Citation: Suggested Citation